ASaiM/hmp_mock_tests/doc/report/report.md

 \label{humann2_informations}
 \end{table}

-The used mock datasets are constitued of metagenomic sequences from genomic mixture of 22 microbial strains (Table \ref{expected_species}).
-The datasets differ on abundance of the 22 strains (Table \ref{expected_species}).
-Similar metabolic functions made by same species are then supposed to be found in both datasets, but with different abundances.
+The used mock datasets are constitued of metagenomic sequences from genomic mixture of same 22 microbial strains (Table \ref{expected_species}).
+Same metabolic functions made by same species are then supposed to be found in both datasets.
+As, the datasets differ on abundance of the 22 strains (Table \ref{expected_species}), the same metabolic functions are then supposed to be found with different abundances in both datasets.

-Differences of metabolic functions between both datasets are observed.
-Sets of gene families are different: 44,933 gene families are found in both samples (< 46\% for both samples, Table \ref{humann2_informations}).
-But the non similar gene families have a limited impact on overall metabolism (< 50\% of relative abundance, Table \ref{humann2_informations}).
-They may correspond to gene families which are difficult to detect due to low abundances.
-Global metabolism functions such as pathways are similar in both datasets (> 95\% of similar pathways representing > 99.5\% of overall abundance, Table \ref{humann2_informations}).
-Hence, the unexpected observed differences are limited and may be due to bias induced by low abundances and detection threshold.
+Hence, differences of metabolic functions between both datasets are observed.
+The sets of gene families are different between both datasets. < 46\% identical gene families (44,933) are found in both samples (Table \ref{humann2_informations}).
+These identical gene families are the most abundant ones (> 50\% of relative abundance of gene families for each dataset, Table \ref{humann2_informations}).
+The non similar gene families may correspond to gene families which were differentially or partially sequenced, resulting then in their lack of annotation.

+Global metabolism information such as pathways are similar in both datasets (> 95\% of similar pathways representing > 99.5\% of overall abundance, Table \ref{humann2_informations}).
+Indeed, a pathway is identified if a high proportion of gene families involved in this pathway is found.
+Not all involved gene families are then needed to identify a pathway.
+The impact on metagenomic sequencing are then reduced leading to similar pathway sets for both datasets.

-On the other hand, abundances of similar metabolic functions are different (Figure \ref{similar_characteristics_abundances}).
-Hence similar metabolic functions made by same species are found in both datasets in different abundances, as expected.
+As expected, abundances of identical metabolic functions are different (Figure \ref{similar_characteristics_abundances}), because of differential abundance of species involved in function metabolization.

 \begin{figure}[h!]
     \centering